 This turned out to be a complete fabrication.
 When we hiked the trail on our own, we found there was actually no entrance fee at all.

-If you want to try the hike independently – which we highly recommend – There are two main options for reaching the starting point.
+Dragon Crest Mountain is located in Krabi province around 15 kilometres north-west of Ao Nang beach, slightly inland from the coast.
+If you want to try the hike independently, there are two main options for reaching the starting point.

 The first is to hire a moped.
 There are plenty of companies that offer moped hire around Ao Nang.
 After having a sketchy experience with hiring a moped in Phuket a week earlier, we opted against this.

 If you do hire a moped, be sure to inform yourself about road safety in Thailand beforehand.
-The country’s roads are among the most dangerous in the world.
+The country’s roads have some of the world’s highest accident rates.
 Before you ride off, inspect the moped and take photos of any damage to avoid being scammed.
+Read this guide to road safety in Thailand for more tips.

 It’s also wise to invest in travel insurance.
 We met many people who got injured coming off bikes in Southeast Asia; you don’t want to be lumped with a huge medical bill.
-We recommend World Nomads as our preferred insurance company for career break travellers.
+We recommend SafetyWing Nomad Insurance as our preferred insurance company for career break travellers.

 The second option for reaching the Dragon Crest Mountain trail is the one we chose: hiring a private car.
 It’s not as cheap as taking a moped, but for many people (like us) it’s the more comfortable option!